xwmx/dotfiles/Readme.markdown

 _Warning: The current Linux bootstrapping overwrites existing configuration files, installs various packages in `$HOME`, and changes the shell to zsh._

-Run the following, preferrably at the root level of you home directory.
+Run the following, preferably at the root level of you home directory.

 ```bash
 git clone https://github.com/alphabetum/dotfiles.git "$HOME/.dotfiles" && \